jagdish-15/quotestash-backend/README.md

 ## Overview

 This is the backend server powering the [QuoteStash](https://jagdish-15.github.io/QuoteStash/index.html) web application.
 It displays random inspirational quotes and supports user donations via UPI.
-The backend stores donation data and is containerized for deployment.
+The backend stores donations data and is containerized for deployment.

 ## Features